khaitha/ProjectWeb/README.md

-A very simple web that allows you to pull News API.
+A very simple web that resembles a social media.

+- User Creation
+- Password
+- Username
+- Posting images